saildot4k/saildot4k.github.io/docs/index.md

 so that users have a quick way to have pre-setup memory cards.

-Should I ever leave the scene, [email](mailto:info@ps2modchiptutorials.com)/DM me so that I can transfer domain ownership and github repository to a well respected care-taker.
+Should I ever leave the scene, [:material-email-outline:](mailto:info@ps2modchiptutorials.com) or DM [:simple-discord:](https://discord.com/users/.r3z3n) me so that I can transfer domain ownership and github repository to a well respected care-taker.